AdobeDocs/federated-audience-composition.en/help/compositions/orchestrate-activities.md

 ### Initialization script

 The **Initialization script** lets you initialize variables or modify activity properties.
 Click the **Edit code** button and type the snippet of code to execute.
 The script is called when the activity executes.
-Refer to the section related to [event variables](../workflows/event-variables.md).

 ## Example {#example}